chesyya/baosky-plugin-api-generator/plugin-docs/language-extensions/language-server-extension-guide.md

 > **Note:** The 'Server' implementation cloned from the GitHub repository has the final walkthrough implementation.
 To follow the walkthrough, you can create a new `server.ts` or modify the contents of the cloned version.

 In the example, the server is also implemented in TypeScript and executed using Node.js.
-Since VS Code already ships with a Node.js runtime, there is no need to provide your own, unless you have specific requirements for the runtime.
+Since Baosky already ships with a Node.js runtime, there is no need to provide your own, unless you have specific requirements for the runtime.

 The source code for the Language Server is at `/server`.
 The interesting section in the server's `package.json` file is: